valeriapolozun/udacity_azure_ml/README.md

 # Delete the compute cluster after use
 From cost efficiency and resource management point of view it is important to delete the compute cluster after the training process is finished.
-This step has been done by using the cpu_cluster.delete() function:
+This step has been done by using the cpu_cluster.delete() function.